zhihanyang2022/pytorch-wgan/README.md

-# Minimal WGAN in PyTorch
+# pytorch-wgan

+We provide a minimal WGAN implementation in PyTorch, and train it on 1d and image datasets.

 ## Learner's map